thewaterfall/ip4j/README.md

 # Ip4J

-Ip4J is a small, simple and zero dependencies library for retrieving a request IP address from an `HttpServletRequest`.
+Ip4J is a small, simple and zero dependencies Java 8+ library for retrieving a request IP address from an Ip4J is a small, simple and zero dependencies Java 8+ library for retrieving a request IP address from an `HttpServletRequest`.
 It supports various headers commonly used in web applications to forward client IP addresses.

 ## Features